sudogene/tp/docs/DeveloperGuide.md

 </div>

-The following activity diagram shows the flow of events when a user executes a `mark-attend` command:
+The following activity diagram shows the flow of events when a user executes a `mark-attendance` command:

 ![MarkAttendanceActivityDiagram](images/MarkAttendanceActivityDiagram.png)